 Every month the trivago content team rejects hundreds of images submitted by hotel managers.
 Why?
-It’s two fold.
+The answer is twofold.
 First off, the photos fail to meet our quality standards.
-Secondly, it may sound cruel, but no image can be less damaging than a bad image.
+Secondly, and it may sound cruel, but no image can be less damaging than a bad image.

-So instead of risking it, consult our simple tips for better hotel photos below.
+So instead of risking it, consult our simple tips for better hotel photos and learn how to upload photos to your trivago hotel profile that will not only be approved, they’ll sell your property.
 We’re using the acronym CLEAR so that it’s easy to remember.
-Feel free to write it on a post-it note and tack it up by your computer; making it harder to forget.
+Feel free to write it on a Post-it note and tack it up by your computer; making it harder to forget.

-Not only will CLEAR imagery help you avoid rejection when submitting pictures for your online hotel profile(s), it will help you catch the attention of potential guests.
-The more time that travellers spend ogling your hotel photos the better.
+Not only will the CLEAR acronym help you avoid rejection when submitting pictures for your online hotel profile(s), it will also help you catch the attention of potential guests.
+The more time travelers spend ogling your hotel photos, the better.
 Why?
 Because they’ll be more likely to book if they like what they see!

 Ok, let’s get started.